Amlyze/amltrix-data/markdown/actors.md

 - Creating or commissioning falsified invoices, shipping documents, or other trade records.
 - Presenting these documents to banks or trade finance providers to secure credit or early payment.
 - Repaying financed amounts with illicit proceeds, disguising the source of funds through ostensibly legitimate trade settlements.
+- [Early Superannuation Withdrawals](https://framework.amltrix.com/techniques/T0109) — Illicit operators conduct fraudulent early superannuation withdrawals by:

+- Using stolen identities to access existing superannuation accounts and submit fabricated hardship or medical claims.
+- Exploiting short processing windows to receive payouts before thorough verification can occur.
+- Generating disbursements that appear legitimate, making detection and prevention more difficult for superannuation providers and financial institutions.
+- [Immediate Cash Conversion](https://framework.amltrix.com/techniques/T0105) — Illicit operators carry out immediate cash conversion by:

+- Depositing illicit funds into newly opened or dormant accounts, then withdrawing or transferring in structured increments below reporting thresholds.
+- Quickly converting digital or otherwise traceable balances into physical currency, exploiting the anonymity of cash and complicating financial institutions’ detection efforts.
+- [Renovation Cost Manipulation](https://framework.amltrix.com/techniques/T0124) — Illicit operators direct illegal proceeds into real estate under the cover of renovation projects by:

+- Overstating or fabricating contractor invoices for building materials and labor.
+- Coordinating repeated property sales at inflated prices to legitimize the illicit funds within final sale proceeds.

+These manipulations obscure the true origin of the funds and can mislead financial institutions financing or insuring real estate transactions.
+- [Asset Management Deposits](https://framework.amltrix.com/techniques/T0123) — Illicit operators deposit large volumes of unlawful proceeds into cross-border asset management or portfolio accounts.

+- They often channel funds through multiple sub-accounts or affiliates, obscuring the paper trail.
+- These deposits generally exceed any legitimate investment rationale, complicating financial institutions’ due diligence and source-of-funds verification processes.
 - [Cross-Chain Token Wrapping](https://framework.amltrix.com/techniques/T0067.002) — They deposit or lock illicit tokens on one blockchain in bridging protocols, generating wrapped tokens on another chain that severs the direct on-chain link to the original funds.

 By repeatedly bridging tokens across multiple networks, they fragment transaction histories and impede standard analytics, making it difficult for financial institutions to detect or trace illicit proceeds.